junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

   ♦ Take a warm bath before going to bed.

-  ♦ In bed, try to relax each part of your body—then your whole body and mind.
+  ♦ In bed, try to relax each part of your body, then your whole body and mind.
 Remember good times.

   ♦ If you still cannot sleep, try taking an antihistamine like promethazine (Phenergan, p.
 385) or dimenhydrinate (Dramamine, p.
 386) half an hour before going to bed.
 These are less habit-forming than stronger drugs.